vega/vega-lite/README.md

 [![npm dependencies](https://david-dm.org/vega/vega-lite.svg)](https://www.npmjs.com/package/vega-lite)
 [![npm version](https://img.shields.io/npm/v/vega-lite.svg)](https://www.npmjs.com/package/vega-lite)

-Vega-Lite provides a higher-level grammar for visual analysis, comparable to ggplot or Tableau, that generates complete [Vega](https://vega.github.io/) specifications.
+Vega-Lite provides a higher-level grammar for visual analysis, akin to ggplot or Tableau, that generates complete [Vega](https://vega.github.io/) specifications.

 Vega-Lite specifications consist of simple mappings of variables in a data set to visual encoding channels such as position (`x`,`y`), `size`, `color` and `shape`.
 These mappings are then translated into detailed visualization specifications in the form of Vega specification language.
 Vega-Lite produces default values for visualization components (e.g., scales, axes, and legends) in the output Vega specification using a rule-based approach, but users can explicit specify these properties to override default values.